mpenkov/tools/telegazeta/README.md

     $ go mod tidy
     $ go build

-For authentication and authorization, you need two tokens from my.telegram.org, the app ID and app hash.
+For authentication and authorization, you need two tokens from my.telegram.org, the API ID and hash.
 These tokens are specific to your personal Telegram account, so keep them secret.

-    $ export APP_ID=...
+    $ export APP_ID={api_id}
-    $ export APP_HASH=...
+    $ export APP_HASH={api_hash}

+Telegram calls these things the API ID and API hash, but the environment variables must be named APP_ID and APP_HASH, respectively.

 Finally, run the bot:

-    ./telegazeta -phone "..." -channels channels.txt 2> stderr | tee $(date "+%Y%m%d.html")
+    ./telegazeta -phone "..." -channels channels.txt > $(date "+%Y%m%d.html")

-- The phone number is what you use to log into telegram
+- The phone number is what you use to log into telegram.
+Include the country code, e.g. +1 00 2345 6789
 - The channels file contains channel names, one per line (without the leading @ mark)

 The very first time you run this, you will be asked to approve the application by entering a code sent to your Telegram account.